tamberg/fhnw-syspr-meta/README.md

 Questions or review request per GitHub issues, right on the personal repo.

 Can be private, [request unlimited private repos from GitHub](https://education.github.com/discount_requests/new).
+Beware: There's no easy way to update the personal repo copies.

 ## Tools Teacher
 * Google Slides